 Cushman & Wakefield

-Global firm Cushman & Wakefield offers commercial real estate services to a wide range of industries.
+Global firm Cushman & Wakefield offers commercial real estate services to various industries.
 Its Data Center Advisory Group will source and support real estate opportunities for data centers, making it easier for clients to make an acquisition and manage it profitably afterward.

 - Strategic advice: Aligning client goals with available real estate assets